aimei60/rock-paper-scissors/README.md

 ## Languages used

-- HTML5
+- HTML
-- CSS3
+- CSS
-- Javascript ES6+
+- Javascript

 ## What I learned

-- Worked with Javascript (ES6+) to make my game more interactive
+- Worked with Javascript to make my game more interactive.
-- Experience using functions, event listeners and DOM manipulation
+- Experience using functions, event listeners and DOM manipulation.
 - Gained understanding of game logic for example, computer player and tracking scores and defining a winner, loser or a tie.

 ## Preview